 Getting back into a homeschool routine isn’t easy after you have taken time off for any amount of time.
 Summer breaks tend to be the longest break of the year and sometimes you need a little boost to get back into the swing of things.
-I know I could use one, even as I sit here writing this, I need more coffee to keep me going.

 Back to Homeschool Routine

 Homeschool routines are not easy to get into, not easy to maintain, they just are not easy.
-But they bring some sense of order to my life, and I’m sure a number of other homeschooling families lives which is why at this time of year we’re all looking for ways to get into a routine, to have a better routine.
+But they bring some sense of order to my life, and I’m sure a number of other homeschooling families life which is why at this time of year we’re all looking for ways to get into a routine, to have a better routine.